discsim/frank/docs/quickstart.rst

 Test a fit's convergence
 ########################
-Once the fit has been performed, it's important to check its convergence.
+Once the fit has been performed, it's useful to check its convergence (a convergence test on the inferred power spectrum is performed as the fit iterates, while the below additionally examines convergence of the inferred brightness profile).
 If `diag_plot=True` (the default) in the parameter file, frank produces a diagnostic figure to assess this.
 Using the fit from the above figure, the diagnostic plot looks like this,

 .. figure:: plots/AS209_continuum_frank_fit_diag.png
    :align: left